-See the most recent edition of the New York and New England Management Guidelines for Greenhouse Floriculture and Herbaceous Ornamentals for more specific up-to-date recommendations.
+Botrytis blight is best management with proper environmental management combined with cultural controls.
+Use fungicides carefully as needed.
+See New York and New England Management Guidelines for Greenhouse Floriculture and Herbaceous Ornamentals for more information regarding use on commercial greenhouse floriculture and ornamental crops.
 At the end of the crop cycle, when crops are in flower, care must be exercised in selecting fungicides to avoid leaving unsightly residues or inadvertently damage the sensitive flowers.

-For information on Botrytis Blight and Stem Canker on greenhouse tomatoes, see Battling Botrytis Blight and Stem Canker on Greenhouse-Grown Tomatoes and the latest edition of the New England Vegetable Management Guide.
+For information on Botrytis blight and stem canker on greenhouse tomatoes, see Battling Botrytis Blight and Stem Canker on Greenhouse-Grown Tomatoes and the latest edition of the New England Vegetable Management Guide.

-For more information on botrytis blight on herbs, see Some Selected Fungicides labeled for use on Herb Bedding Plants on the Greenhouse IPM website under herbs.
+For more information on Botrytis blight on herbs, see Some Selected Fungicides Labeled for Use on Herb Bedding Plants on the UConn Greenhouse IPM website under herbs transplants.